Schedule Service

 • Recognize when to call a professional: While replacing a capacitor can be a straightforward DIY job, issues with the fan motor or complex wiring are best left to an expert.
 The best way to avoid future problems is through preventative care, like keeping your unit clear of debris and scheduling annual maintenance.

 Is Your AC Fan Broken?
-4 Telltale Signs
+Watch for These 4 Signs

 When your air conditioner stops blowing cold air, it’s easy to assume the worst.
 But sometimes, the culprit is a single component: the fan in your outdoor unit.
 This fan plays a huge role by pulling air over the condenser coils to release heat from your home.
 If it stops working, your whole system can overheat and shut down.